OceanDataTools/openrvdas/docs/intro_to_loggers.md

     "underway": {...}
   }
   ```
--   **Cruise** - in addition to containing cruise metadata (cruise id, provisional start and ending dates) a cruise definition contains a collection of all the logger configurations that are to be run on a particular vessel deployment, along with definitions for all the modes in which those configurations are to be run.
-A cruise definition file (such as in [test/configs/sample\_cruise.yaml](../test/configs/sample\_cruise.yaml)) defines the loggers for a cruise and the configurations they may take, as well as the modes into which they are grouped.
+-   **Cruise configuration** - (or just "configuration" when we're being sloppy).
+This is the file/JSON/YAML structure that contains everything the logger manager needs to know about running a cruise.
+In addition to containing cruise metadata (cruise id, provisional start and ending dates) a cruise configuration contains a collection of all the logger configurations that are to be run on a particular vessel deployment, along with definitions for all the modes in which those configurations are to be run.
+A cruise configuration file (such as in [test/configs/sample\_cruise.yaml](../test/configs/sample\_cruise.yaml)) defines the loggers for a cruise and the configurations they may take, as well as the modes into which they are grouped.

-    *NOTE: If a vessel is using an ROV, it is entirely reasonable for the ROV to have be its own cruise id and definition files.
-As a result, multiple cruises may be loaded at the same time and can be managed independently by the same logger\_manager: the vessel's cruise (e.g. id NBP1700) and the ROV's (e.g. id NBP1700-GL005).*

 It is worth noting that in OpenRVDAS, a "logger" does not exist as a separate entity.
 It is just a convenient way of thinking about a set of configurations that are responsible for a given data stream, e.g. Knudsen data, or a GPS feed.
 This is evident when looking at the sample cruise definition file, as the logger definition ("knud") is just a list of the configurations that are responsible for handling the

 ```